Albert Gallatin: Madison administration

-Following the repeal of the Embargo Act of 1807, Gallatin was charged with enforcing the Non-Intercourse Act of 1809, which lifted parts of the trade embargo but still prevented American ships from engaging in trade with the British and French empires.
+Following the repeal of the Embargo Act of 1807, Gallatin was charged with enforcing the Non-Intercourse Act of 1809, which lifted parts of the trade embargo but still prevented American ships from engaging in trade with the British and French.
 In 1811, Congress replaced the Non-Intercourse Act of 1809 with a law known as Macon's Bill Number 2, which authorized the president to restore trade with either France or Britain if either promised to respect American neutrality.
 As with previous embargo policies pursued by the federal government under Jefferson and Madison, Macon's Bill Number 2 proved to be ineffective at halting the attacks on American shipping.
 In June 1812, Madison signed a declaration of war against Britain, beginning the War of 1812.

-Madison ordered an invasion of Canada by relying on mostly state militias, but British forces defeated the invasion.
-The U.S. experienced some successes at sea, but were unable to break a British blockade of the United States.
+Madison ordered an invasion of Canada by relying on mostly state militias, but British forces defeated all American invasion attempts.
+The U.S. experienced some successes at sea, but was unable to break the British blockade.
 With the abolition of the national bank, the drop in import duties due to the war, and the inability or unwillingness of state banks to furnish credit, Gallatin struggled to fund the war.
 Reluctantly, he drafted and won passage of several new tax laws, as well as an increase in tariff rates.
 He also sold U.S. securities to investors, and an infusion of cash from wealthy investors Stephen Girard, John Jacob Astor, and David Parish proved critical to the financing of the war.
 During the War of 1812, the national debt grew dramatically, going from $45 million in early 1812 to $127 million in January 1816.